 Buying a Multifamily Home: A Beginner’s Guide

-Buying a multifamily property is a popular way to get started in real estate investing.
+Buying a multifamily home, such as a duplex, is a popular way to get started in real estate investing.
 Multifamily homes help you earn a steady cash flow from multiple rental units and benefit from potential price appreciation.
-The process involves several steps, however, including deciding how you’ll finance and manage the property.
+The process involves several steps, including deciding how you’ll finance and manage the property.

-This guide will cover what you should know about buying a multifamily home, along with the mortgage options, loan requirements and benefits and risks to consider.
+This guide will cover what you should know about buying a multifamily home, along with the mortgage options, loan requirements, benefits and risks to consider.

 What is a multifamily home?

-A multifamily home refers to any residential property where multiple families can live, including a duplex or condo.
+A multifamily home is any residential property where multiple families can live, including housing types like duplexes and apartment buildings.
 Multifamily properties typically have at least two or more separate housing units and share common areas such as hallways, stairwells and outdoor spaces.

-Many aspiring real estate investors are drawn to multifamily homes for their income and appreciation potential.
+Although some consumers seek multifamily homes to create multigenerational housing for their extended family, the extra units can also be rented to the general public.
+Many aspiring real estate investors are drawn to multifamily homes for the rental income they generate and their appreciation potential.
 These properties can be managed by the owner, a property management company or a homeowners association (HOA).

 Investing in a single-family home differs from investing in a multifamily property in several key ways.

-Single-family home: Since a single-family home is designed for one family to live in, it typically involves lower upfront and ongoing costs, including a smaller down payment requirement and reduced property management expenses.
-Additionally, single-family homes tend to have less tenant turnover, as well as lower maintenance and utility costs.
+Single-family home: Since a single-family home is designed for one family to live in, it typically has lower upfront and ongoing costs, including a smaller down payment requirement and reduced property management expenses.
+Additionally, single-family homes tend to have less tenant turnover and lower maintenance and utility costs.

 Multifamily home examples

-Multifamily homes can generally be defined as any property with more than one housing unit.
+Multifamily homes are generally defined as any property with more than one housing unit.
 Here are examples of the different types of multifamily properties:

 6 steps to buying a multifamily property